Violation of Universal Operator Growth Hypothesis in $\mathcal{W}_3$Conformal Field Theories: Supplemental Material

 The Liouville theory is a typical example of a large central charge irrational CFT with Virasoro symmetry.
-Lanczos coefficients and K-complexity have been computed in the Liouville CFT for heavy primaries~\cite{Caputa:2021ori}.
+LC and K-complexity have been computed for heavy primaries in the Liouville CFT defined on a cylinder~\cite{Caputa:2021ori}.
 The Liouville theory is a theory of a single scalar field with a background charge.
-While the Krylov basis is provided by the oscillator modes of the free scalar field, the Liouvillian is given in terms of the Virasoro generators, $\mathcal{L} = \kappa ( L_{1} + L_{-1})$, where $L_{\pm 1}$ are Virasoro generators.
+While the Krylov basis is a subset of the basis provided by the oscillator modes of the free scalar field, the Liouvillian is given in terms of the Virasoro generators, $\mathcal{L} = \kappa ( L_{1} + L_{-1})$, where $L_{\pm 1}$ are the global Virasoro generators.
 The mode expansion of the Liouville field $\varphi(z)$ can be stated in terms of the current,

 The operators $\alpha_m$ satisfy the usual oscillator commutation relation, and the stress tensor of the Liouville CFT is given by $T(z) = -(1/2)\partial \varphi \partial \varphi + Q \partial^2 \varphi$, where \( Q \in \mathbb{R} \) is the background charge.
 The modes of the stress tensor satisfy the Virasoro algebra with central charge $c = 1 + 12Q^2$.
 A descendant state at level $N$, $\Phi_{\{m_i\}}$, can be expressed in terms of oscillators $\alpha_n$ as